 When you are a homeschool mom who loves to (talk) travel, wondering about traveling to the Holy Land and Israel at the celebration of Jesus’ Birth is on your mind.

 I am blessed to share this interview and incredible photos about the experience of our dear friends, Chelsea and Sean Loomis.
-Sean is the amazing Worship Director and one of the Pastors of our incredible body of Christ, Generation Church.
+Sean is a dear friend and pastor.
 His beautiful bride Chelsea captures images to take your breath away.
 Be blessed and dream of what it was like for Jesus to walk these steps and rest in this garden as you read their story.
 And, perhaps dream of taking your own journey some day.
 Tell us about your trip to Israel or dream of travel there in the comments!
 (Hint- we may be thinking of creating a Word Traveling group journey- don’t miss out!)

 WT: How did your experience of the Bible change visiting the Holy Land?